 A nurse is available via phone 24/7.
 Members can contact the nurse regarding medical questions.
 The nurses can help patients understand their treatment options and manage their care.

-Aetna also offers its members great resources for understanding Medicare and their health.
+As an Aetna Medicare plan member, you'll have access to great resources for understanding Medicare and their health.

 Aetna also offers support services for managing health, like disease management, transplants, blood pressure and cholesterol monitoring, and hospice support.